For Teams

 How IdeaHunter helps with analytics workflow research

-IdeaHunter helps founders connect analytics pain to related buyer questions, comparisons, and role-specific workflows.
-That allows a founder to compare analytics against adjacent categories like support, RevOps, or B2B research without losing context.
+IdeaHunter helps builders connect analytics pain to related buyer questions, comparisons, and role-specific workflows.
+That allows a builder to compare analytics against adjacent categories like support, RevOps, or B2B research without losing context.

 Instead of attacking “analytics” generically, you can isolate the workflow where insight still feels slow, noisy, or too manual.